Jean28518/libre-workspace/docs/source/setup/installation.rst

     sudo apt install libre-workspace-portal
     # This message can be ignored:
     # N: Download is performed unsandboxed as root as file '/root/libre-workspace-portal.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)
-    # If you don't run the welcome assistant:
+    # If you don't run the graphical welcome assistant:
     sudo systemctl enable libre-workspace-service --now

 This will install the the webserver caddy and the management portal which listens on port 443.